 Working with faculty

-When pursuing a degree in Microbiology, you have the opportunity to work with faculty who have expertise and experience in the field.
+When pursuing a degree in microbiology, you have the opportunity to work with faculty who have expertise and experience in the field.
 Take advantage of office hours to talk with your instructors about your performance in class, the content of assignments, and how the course helps you work toward your goals.

 Many exciting research opportunities are available to Microbiology majors at IU Bloomington.
-Interdisciplinary research in biology and microbiology takes place in Indiana University facilities such as the Indiana Molecular Biology Institute, the Biocomplexity Institute, the Center for the Integrative Study of Animal Behavior (CISAB), and the Center for Genomics and Bioinformatics.
+Interdisciplinary research in biology and microbiology takes place in Indiana University facilities such as the Indiana Molecular Biology Institute, the Center for the Integrative Study of Animal Behavior (CISAB), and the Center for Genomics and Bioinformatics.
 The nearby Research and Teaching Preserve provides a setting for field-based research in ecology and environmental issues.

 A large number of students choose to pursue research positions in faculty labs.
 Through working in a lab, you get to participate in cutting edge research, explore your own research interests, build relationships with faculty members, and gain valuable work and research experience.
 You are encouraged to work with a faculty member who specializes in what most interests you.

 Students can receive academic credit for their involvement in research through signing up for Independent Study credit hours.
 See the Biology department website for more information.

 Biology students have the unique opportunity to gain teaching experience through becoming an Undergraduate Teaching Assistant (UTA).
 Students may earn either academic credit or be paid for their UTAship.